 What’s with the gore, blood orange?

-At first peel, a blood orange is a bit shocking.
+At first peel, blood orange is a bit shocking.
 What appears to be a regular, slightly smaller, orange on the outside gives way to deep maroon crescents on the inside.
-Pop one of those wedges into your mouth and you’ll be greeted with sweet, citrus laced with a hint of berry and floral tastes too.
+Pop one of those wedges into your mouth and you’ll be greeted with sweet, citrus with a hint of berry and floral tastes too.

 Using the back of the spoon and half a small container of mascarpone, slather the puff pastry with the light Italian cheese.
 The puff pastry will still be cold and somewhat frozen so that cheese will spread nice and smooth.

 Pro Tip for slathering: if the mascarpone is straight out of the fridge, leave it on the top of the preheating oven for 2 minutes to slightly soften it!